Halloween Safety Tips for Parents: Taking Your Kids Trick-or-Treating

 1. Understand What Trick-or-Treating Is

 Trick-or-treating is when children dress in costumes and walk from house to house in their neighborhoods, saying “trick or treat” at each door.
 Neighbors usually give them candy in response.
-Most people expect trick-or-treaters, and many homes will have lights on and Halloween decorations outside, like pumpkins, lights, gravestones, or spiderwebs.
+Most people expect to see trick-or-treaters on Halloween, and many homes will have lights on and Halloween decorations outside, like pumpkins, lights, gravestones, or spiderwebs.
 If a house has its lights off, that usually means they are not participating in trick-or-treating, and it’s best to skip that house.
-If a house’s decorations look too scary for your little ones, it’s best to pass that one by as well.
+If a house’s decorations look too scary for your little ones, feel free to pass that one by as well.

 For many children in the U.S., this is one of the most exciting nights of the year, but as parents, your first priority should be their safety.